Nursultan Nazarbayev International Airport: Overview

-T1 – International Terminal
+T1 – international terminal

-The new international terminal (labelled "T1") opened in June 2017.
+Construction of Terminal 1 started in January 2015, as part of the EXPO 2017 Astana program.
+The new international terminal (styled as "T1") was inaugurated by Nursultan Nazarbayev in May 2017 and opened in June 2017.
+It is dedicated exclusively to international operations.
+The inaugural international flight was an Aeroflot flight to Sheremetyevo International Airport (SVO) in Moscow.
+It is the larger of the two passenger terminals at the airport and is able to handle 5.2 million passengers a year.
 Plans for the new terminal show 5–6 new departure gates complementing the gates in the previously existing terminal building.
+The construction project cost more than 240 million dollars.
 47,000 sq.
 M. and completed construction in time for the EXPO 2017, and took the role of T1 – International Terminal.
-The new terminal adds 6 new aircraft parking lots with landing sleeves and 4 bus landing routes to the Airport infrastructure, and also includes a variety of technologies and processes designed to improve the quality of service at the Airport.
-The new terminal has a public catering area of 1000 square meters, retail outlets occupy 1,300 square meters.
+The new terminal adds 6 new aircraft parking lots with landing sleeves (Gates A1-A6) and 4 bus landing routes to the Airport infrastructure, and also includes a variety of technologies and processes designed to improve the quality of service at the Airport.
+The new terminal has a public catering area of 1,000 square meters, retail outlets occupy 1,300 square meters.
+The terminal was constructed by Swiss-Albanian firm Mabco Construction.